 The role of a labor union is to ensure that the balance is not tipped in favor of the employer when employees do not receive wages and benefits commensurate with their contribution.—William Burrus

 President Robinson began his career as a meat cutter working for Allied Supermarkets in 1967.
 Since that time he has served UFCW 876 as steward, bargaining committee person, business representative, chief negotiator, recorder, vice president, secretary-treasurer, and serves as a trustee for both the MIUFCW and UFCW 876 Multi-Employer 401(k), UFCW 876 president since 2006, UFCW International vice president and is a trustee on the International Pension Fund.

 Secretary-Treasurer Pedersen began his career at Foodland, where he worked in the frozen food warehouse division.
 He joined the local in 2001 as a membership service representative, and thereafter served as director.
 He serves as trustee of the MIUFCW Fund and pre-paid legal and services on the UFCW 876 Multi-Employer 401(k), orchestrates staffing, grievance handling and negotiation processes.

 Recorder / Communications

 Recorder Christoff began her career at UFCW 876 as the public relations director in 1987.
 Since that time she has served as an executive assistant to the president, event coordinator, communications director.
-She serves as an alternate trustee on MIUFCW Fund, pre-paid legal, and 876 Multi-Employer 401(k), and is a member of the International Labor Communications Association (ILCA), and UFCW Women’s Network.
+She serves as an alternate trustee on MIUFCW Fund and pre-paid legal, and as trustee on the 876 Multi-Employer 401(k), and is a member of the International Labor Communications Association (ILCA), and UFCW Women’s Network.